 Where are they now?
-Arsenal’s XI from Mesut Ozil’s debut v Sunderland
+Arsenal’s XI from Mesut Ozil’s debut in 2013

 Ozil made a good first impression, setting up Olivier Giroud for the early opener as the Gunners beat Paolo Di Canio’s Sunderland 3-1 at the Stadium of Light before a second-half brace from Aaron Ramsey sealed the three points.

-The midfielder will be the last of Arsenal’s XI to leave the club, with the end in sight as Fenerbahce reportedly close in on his signature.
+The playmaker went on to be the last of Arsenal’s XI to leave the club when he departed for Fenerbahce in January 2020.
 We’ve taken a look at where they all are now.

 The Poland international was a little erratic during his early years at Arsenal and was eventually shown the door as proven winner Petr Cech arrived from Chelsea.

 With hindsight, you have to question the decision to allow Szczesny to leave on a permanent deal, as he had rebuilt his reputation during his two years on loan at Roma.